turingschool/backend-curriculum-site/module2/lessons/rest_routing_and_controllers_in_rails.markdown

 ### Workshop

-1) Can you create a route that would bring the user to a form where they can enter a new task?
+1) Can you create a `new` route that would bring the user to a form where they can enter a new task?

-2) Can you create a route that would allow a user to see one task?
+2) Can you create a `show` route that would allow a user to see one task?
 Just like in Sinatra, the route will need a changeable `/:id`.

-3) Can you create a route that would allow a user to get to the edit page for a task?
+3) Can you create an `edit` route that would allow a user to get to the edit page for a task?
 Again, the route will need a changeable `/:id`.

-4) For the previous two routes (show and edit), can you get the `params[:id]` to display in the text that you render?
+4) For the previous two routes (`show` and `edit`), can you get the task's `id` to display in the text that you render?

 In Sinatra, you could access the `:id` from the URL like this: